AlluDaddy/Gangala_Testing/README.md

 whereis chromedriver
 ```

 In Linux, no need to mention the path of the chromedriver in the code.

+So, remove the path variable and re-write the code as per below.

 ![image](https://user-images.githubusercontent.com/60499478/123985654-472f0700-d9e3-11eb-8de7-70a61402b013.png)

+After the modifications, excute the code.